cybrilla/rta-docs/docs/additional-apis/pre-verification.md

 The Pre Verification API lets a partner verify certain demographic information of the investor even before placing the order so that such verifications can be skipped during order processing.
 At present, the following investor information can be pre-verified.
 1. Readiness of investor to invest (i.e whether the investor is KRA compliant to invest in MF)
 2. Bank Account
+3. PAN validation [PAN, Name and Date of birth]

 ## Workflow to verify investor's readiness to invest